-Overseeding your fescue grass should occur in late summer/early autumn to eliminate competition from weedy grasses like crabgrass, foxtails and others.
-Autumn germination will give the grass two or three months to become established before colder weather sets in and growth ceases.
+Overseeding your fescue grass in late summer/early autumn eliminates competition from weedy grasses like crabgrass, foxtails and others.
+Also, many weeds go dormant as temperatures drop in the fall.

 In the autumn, soil temperatures are still warm, which is important for germination.
 The cooler air of autumn will also promote better grass growth.
 Autumn is also a better time of year for moist soil, given that rain amounts are generally higher.
 The following spring, the grass will have another season to develop roots before the heat of summer comes.